bensmithett/style/README.md

 #### `grid` and `layout-box`

-The included `grid` and `layout-box` are a good state for most layout needs, but feel free to replace them!
+The included `grid` and `layout-box` are a good start for most layout needs, but feel free to replace them!

 ### `config`

 Config files define configuration variables (e.g. colors, font stacks, common sizes).
-They don't output any CSS of their own, but should be imported into Sass files that do using `@import`.
+They don't output any CSS of their own, but should be imported into Sass files that need them using `@import`.

 ### `functions` and `mixins`

-Sass functions & mixins intended to be imported into other Sass files using `@import` & used to output some CSS.
+Sass functions & mixins intended to be imported into other Sass files using `@import`.

 ### `type`